Dube scores in 7th round of shootout, Flames beat Wild 5-4 - WHIZ News

 Milan Lucic, Travis Hamonic, Michael Stone and Mark Giordano scored for Calgary, 4-5-1 in its last 10 games after winning seven straight during a stretch of nine consecutive outings with at least a point.
 Rittich finished with 30 saves through overtime.

-Marcus Foligno scored twice, and Kevin Fiala and Jordan Greenway also had goals for Minnesota, which finished 1-2-1 on a four-game homestand.
-Ryan Donato scored in the shootout.
+Marcus Foligno scored twice, and Kevin Fiala and Jordan Greenway also had goals in regulation for Minnesota, which finished 1-2-1 on a four-game homestand by relinquishing a one-goal lead four times.
+Ryan Donato scored in the shootout for the Wild.

+“You can sit there and say, ‘We got a point in back-to-back games,’ and stuff like that.
+But when we should’ve had two (points), against a team we could’ve caught (in the standings), it’s very frustrating,” said Wild coach Bruce Boudreau.

 Giordano scored on a power play with under 6 minutes to go to tie the score 4-4 as his shot from the left circle went off the stick of Wild defenseman Ryan Suter.